dfeng/theoxfordspires/about.md

 In addition to English, if you speak French, German, Spanish, or perhaps Russian, you would be delighted to know that Alexis is fluent in all of them.

 ---
+## Maite Jauregui

+- BSc in Psychology, Universidad Pontificia de Comillas

+Maite is the tutor for the Art of Acting and Communication.
+Maite has been balancing her time between her acting and her psychology studies.
+She studied a five-year psychology degree specialising in children and education and she has always tried to combine this with her passion for the arts.
+She taught drama at the King’s College Madrid summer camps as well as working as a private tutor, teaching English in Spain and Spanish in London.
+She also works as a music assistant during music workshops for children at the International Music Festival in Navarra every summer.

+In 2010 she moved to London to train at the Royal Academy of Dramatic Arts and after that has worked in several plays including Don Quixote (Dir. by Ted Craig.
+Warehouse Theatre) Antigone (Dir.
+Yorgos Karamalegos.
+St Lukes church in London and Unity theatre Liverpool) and ‘The house of Bernardeta’ (Dir.
+Jorge de Juan.
+Playhouse Theatre) as well as numerous short films, Corporate and music videos.

+She is currently working on a new project, alongside various other artists living in London, called the Spanish Theatre Company, with a commitment to share Spanish classical and modern theatre alike to British and wider audiences.

+---
 ## Ledia Pelivani

 ![Ledia](https://dl.dropboxusercontent.com/u/516841/GlobalME/ledia.jpg)